Dolphin Centrifuge

 The most likely reason for the high particle count is higher carbon, degradation, or even coke, which will not register on the spectrographic analysis.

-A particle analysis machine counts coke and Carbon as particles.
+A particle analysis machine counts Coke and Carbon as particles.
 If this carbon/degradation, especially coke contamination, is not dealt with by removing it from the oil, devastating domino effects will occur to extrusion presses.
-Additionally, wear metals and dirt (silica) causes your pumps, valves, and cylinders to wear extensively.
+Additionally, wear metals and dirt (silica) cause your pumps, valves, and cylinders to wear extensively.

 The Domino Effects Caused by Carbon Contamination